jake-owen-p/jake-owen-p.github.io/clshooked.md

 ```

 ### Middy
 Below is a [Middy](https://github.com/middyjs/middy) middleware for AWS Lambda that utilizes the above logger.
-It checks if the request has a `requestId` header, and if so it sets the re
+It checks if the request has a `requestId` header, and if so it sets the requestId to the header value, else generate a uuid.

 ```ts
 import middy from '@middy/core';